Pistonite/txtpp/README.md

 #### USAGE
 This directive is used to create a tag to store the next directive's output.
 #### ARGUMENTS
-The arguments are joined with nothing in between to form the `TAG`
+Single-line only.
+The argument is `TAG`
 #### BEHAVIOR
 - The lifecycle of a tag is as follows:
   1. A tag is created with the `tag` directive and will listen for the next directive's output.